oahull0112/ESIFHPC4/WRF/README.md

 ### Tests

 Strong scaling and throughput tests will be performed using the CONUS benchmarks on single and multiple CPU and GPU nodes.
 CONUS-12km will be used on the single-node while CONUS-2.5km will be used on multi-node runs.
 The Offeror should run 4-6 concurent jobs instances of the benchmark on the target system.
 The harmonic-mean of the runtime from the cuncurrent jobs will be used for reporting strong-scaling results.
+This repository includes a script (script/wrf_stats.py) to obtain runtimes from individual output files.
 The application throughput can be computed as following: `throughput = allocation factor * node-class count) / (number of nodes * runtime)`

 ## Run Rules